The History of Frisbee and Disc Sports

 Touring Frisbee shows in the 1970s-80s.

-In 1971, the first Frisbee shows were with Ken Westerfeld and Jim Kenner performing street shows in cities across Canada.
-In 1972, they signed with Irwin Toy, the Wham-O Frisbee licensee in Canada, to tour and promote the Frisbee.
-Also, that same year, Northern California players Mike and Bill Schneider toured for Wham-O Frisbee affiliates in Europe.
-This was the beginning of Frisbee experts exhibiting the possibilities of playing with a flying disc.
-Frisbee shows were giving the public a preview of the disc sports that would follow.
-Some other famous touring Frisbee shows were.
-Frisbee South, Good Times Professional Frisbee Show, The Spinning Bees, The Aces, The Flying Aces, and The Jammers.
 Wham-O (USA) and Irwin Toy (CANADA) organized several national and international Frisbee show tours.
-There were also sponsored traveling Frisbee shows for major companies like Coca-Cola, Orange Crush, Copper Tone, Molson, Labatt’s, Budweiser, Lee Jeans, and pre-game shows with the Harlem Globetrotters.
+There were also sponsored traveling Frisbee shows for major companies like Coca-Cola, Orange Crush, Copper Tone, Molson, Labatt’s, Budweiser, and Lee Jeans.
 Company-sponsored show tours would reach millions of people in every city and small town across North America and eventually the World.
-The early Frisbee freestyle shows deserve a lot of credit through their performances and publicity for bringing about awareness of this new age of flying disc sports.
+The early frisbee freestyle shows deserve credit for their performances and publicity that brought awareness to this new age of flying disc sports.

-Notable Events in Disc Sports History
+Notable Events in Disc Sports History.

-The 1940s–In response to discovering the fun of sailing tin lids, Fred Morrison invents and introduces the world’s first plastic flying saucers.
+1940s–In response to discovering the fun of sailing tin lids, Fred Morrison invents and introduces the world’s first plastic flying saucers.

 1958–International Frisbee Tournament (IFT Guts) in Eagle Harbor, Michigan.

-1964–Wham-o makes the “Official Pro Model” to introduce the Frisbee as a flying disc to be used as a sport.
+1964–Wham-O makes the “Official Pro Model” to introduce the Frisbee as a flying disc to be used as a sport.

 1966– Jared Kass and fellow Amherst students play early games of Frisbee football.